 Topics of current interest to the organic chemist are given special attention, including kinetic studies, molecular orbital calculations, linear free energy relations, structure-reactivity relationships, orbital symmetry relations, addition, elimination, substitution, rearrangement and photochemical reactions.
 Mechanisms are emphasized, but synthetic reactions are illustrated.
 Prerequisites: CHM 312 and 412 or consent of instructor.

 The following five courses, CHM 422 through 426, each receive .25 credit.
 Be sure to consult with the chemistry department to verify the scheduled offerings for the chemical instrumentation courses.
-Classes will be offered in alternating year sequences.
 All courses include laboratory studies.